- Aquaculture, Equine & Livestock

 - Consumer Goods & Services

 Constructive Conversations: Building customer-focused operations

-No. You’re never really done because you need to keep looking for new ways to improve and refine your business operations.
+It’s been 6 years.
+Are you ever done with TOM?
+What are some best practices you’ve learned?No. You’re never really done because you need to keep looking for new ways to improve and refine your business operations.
 That being said, when you hit key milestones on the TOM, it’s important to celebrate your success.
 It’s also critical to continue to link your refined strategy to your TOM.
 This means identifying where you want to go next with TOM in a variety of ways.
 We’ve learned a lot over the years.
 Here are some best practices that I think can help any business — not just construction insurance!

 - Hold an annual TOM review process with your team.
 Our North America Construction Team has built this into its Leadership, Planning, and Execution Model.
 Each year in Q4, we take time to review our “current state” and chart out where we want to go next.

 - Listen to customer feedback.
 We call it “Voice of the Customer.”
 Whether via a survey, asking open ended questions when you speak to them, or by reviewing correspondence/feedback received in day-to-day communications, listen to feedback.
 Linking these efforts back to your TOM is an effective way to identify and drive change.